Technical Resources (Research Reports, Findings, etc.):

 Financial education provides young people with the knowledge and skills to make better decisions about their money and to develop concrete plans for the future.

-In both Mali and Ecuador, young people often turn to micro-enterprises to earn money.
-By teaching participants how to manage money, plan ahead and set aside savings, Freedom from Hunger's proven learner-centered education is being adapted to meet the needs of youth.
-New savings and credit products are being designed and tested as part of the initiative.
-The combination of financial services and practical financial skills is helping participants be more productive in their business and personal financial lives.
+In both Mali and Ecuador, young people often turn to microenterprises to earn money.
+Freedom from Hunger’s proven learner-centered education was adapted to meet the needs of youth.
+New financial products, predominately savings, were designed and tested to teach participants how to manage their money, plan ahead and set aside savings.
+New financial products were designed and tested as part of the initiative.
+The combination of financial services and practical financial skills helped participants be more productive in their businesses and personal financial lives.